-When winter rolls around in cold climate, we rarely give much thought to the tools we've stored in the garage, barn, shop, or shed.
-This can be an expensive mistake because many tools can suffer damage of some type by kept in the cold all winter long—especially power tools that you may use in sub-freezing temperatures.
+When winter rolls around in cold climates, we rarely give much thought to the tools we've stored in the garage, barn, shop, or shed.
+This can be an expensive mistake because many tools can suffer damage of some type if they are kept in the cold all winter long.
+That's especially true of power tools that you may use in sub-freezing temperatures.

 Here are some tips for storing tools safely in wintertime.

 Hand Tool Storage

 Generally, most hand tools won't suffer damage from being stored in a cold garage or shed.
 Freezing temperatures, however, can make many metal or plastic parts brittle and particularly susceptible to breakage if you use them at very cold temperatures.
 To avoid this, get into the habit of taking hand tools out of cold storage before use; let them sit inside the house for an hour or more before use.